ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 **BigQueryCopier**

 * Runs extract on `ExtractionService`.
-* Delegates to the CircusTrain copier, e.g. `S3MapReduce`, which performs the copy using the location of the data in GCS.
+* Delegates to the Circus Train copier, e.g. `S3MapReduce`, which performs the copy using the location of the data in GCS.

 **ExtractionService**